 What is WHOIS?

-WHOIS is a query and response protocol widely used since the early days of the internet to retrieve information about domain name registrations, IP address allocations, and autonomous system numbers.
-It operates over a simple TCP-based protocol, typically on port 43, returning plain text data about registrants, administrative contacts, technical contacts, and domain status.
+WHOIS is a query and response protocol that's been around since the early days of the internet.
+You use it to look up information about domain name registrations, IP address allocations, and autonomous system numbers.
+It runs on a simple TCP-based protocol, usually on port 43, and gives you back plain text data about who registered the domain, along with admin and technical contact info.

 Key Characteristics of WHOIS